chaconnewu/awesome-augmented/awesomes/tips.md

  </code>
 </p>
 <h2>
- Prunes branches that have been deleted in the remote.
+ Prunes references to remote branches that have been deleted in the remote.
 </h2>
 <p>
  <code>